andysctu/SteelX/README.md

 for Windows:

-download, unzip and run Demo/SteelXBeta.zip
+  1. download, unzip and run Demo/SteelXBeta_VERSION_Windows.zip

 for Mac:

-download and run Demo/SteelXBeta
+  1. download, unzip and run Demo/SteelXBeta_VERSION_OSX.zip

 Use guest login credentials for now (user: guest, password: guest).

-To start a game on localhost, click LAN Host(H).
+To start a game on localhost:
+  1. click LAN Host(H).

+To start a game online:
+  1. click Enable Match Maker (M)
+  2. fill in the room name
+  3. click Create Internet Match

+To join an online game:
-To start a game online, click Enable Match Maker (M).
-Fill in the room name and click Create Internet Match.
+  1. click Enable Match Maker (M)
-To join an online game, click Enable Match Maker (M) -> Find Internet Match -> Click the room you want to join.
+  2. Find Internet Match
+  3. Click the room you want to join.

-WASD for movement, space to jump, shift to boost, R to switch between Sword/Gun to Gun/Gun.
-Left clicking will shoot in front of you, regardless of your weapon (melee not implemented yet...)
+# Controls
+  * WASD for movement
+  * Space to jump
+  * Shift to boost
+  * R to switch weapons
+  * Left clicking will attack

 See the Issues page for upcoming features and known bugs.
 Feel free to report any issues.